1. Mistake: Not keeping all data in one place (and not keeping all the data needed)

 To convince your organization’s leadership, we recommend presenting a report of the issues the current operational practices are causing, such as the amount of incorrect data, hours it takes staff to correct these issues, and all costs associated with it.
 Then, present an alternative operation or procedure that would lead to improved results.
 If need be, suggest to run a trial with this new procedure and report back to them with how results were improved and any time and costs saved.

 Looking for more nonprofit data insights?
 Download the Fundraiser's Guide to Data Analysis.

 Download the eBook

-If you need some assistance identifying and fixing these errors, we’re here to help!
-Send us a message describing your struggle and we’ll work with you to find the right solution for your organization.
+If you need help identifying and fixing these errors, we’re here to help!
+Explore our Data Enrichment Services, Our CRM Data Conversion Services, or send us a message describing your struggle and we’ll work with you to find the right solution for your organization.